Ridge Lawn Elementary School

 Students in kindergarten through fifth grade may either bring a lunch from home or order a school lunch from our lunch program.
 All children in the District are eligible for free breakfast and lunch under the Community Eligibility Provision (CEP).
 The Community Eligibility Provision (CEP) allows schools and local educational agencies (LEAs) located in low-income areas to provide free breakfast and lunch to all students.
 Visit the USDA website for more details.

-This year, the students do not need to complete a monthly order form as we have done in the past.
-Instead, each morning the teachers check with the students to see who will need a school breakfast and/or lunch that day.
+Each morning the teachers check with the students to see who will need a school breakfast and/or lunch that day.
 If you have any questions about the breakfast and lunch program, you can call Mrs. Atiq, lunchroom hostess, at 636-2002 extension 2323.
-You may also contact her via e-mail at firstname.lastname@example.org.
+You may also contact her via e-mail at email@example.com.

 Milk may also be purchased separately for the cost of 35 cents.